European-XFEL/Karabo/doc/library/interfaces.rst

 the target position will only be loaded to the controller, but the motor won't move until the command *move* is triggered.

-If *followTarget* is true, the motor will immediately move to the applied target position. **NOTE**: This is an exception to the usual design in Karabo, in which property changes typically don't result in state changes!
+If the motor is in *Idle* state, the motor will immediately move to the applied target position. **NOTE**: This is an exception to the usual design in Karabo, in which property changes typically don't result in state changes!

 * Key: targetPosition